Book Review: Deer-Resistant Design

 It’s widely known that the most successful method for keeping deer out of the garden is a tall fence.
 But fences aren’t always an option, or even desirable.

-As a matter of fact, the subtitle for Karen Chapman’s newest book, Deer-Resistant Design, is certain to catch the eye of gardeners and landscape designers looking for viable alternatives: “Fence-Free Gardens that Thrive Despite the Deer.”
+As a matter of fact, the subtitle for Karen Chapman’s newest book, Deer-Resistant Design, is definitely eye-catching.
+It’s certain to attract gardeners and landscape designers looking for viable alternatives: “Fence-Free Gardens that Thrive Despite the Deer.”

-This book is the result of the author’s own experiences after moving to a rural property in Western Washington, where deer are plentiful.
-But it goes beyond that: she profiles gardens across the country that are designed to resist or withstand deer browsing and other damage.
+This book is the result of the author’s own experiences after moving to a rural property in Western Washington.
+Deer are definitely plentiful there.
+But it goes beyond that.
+She profiles gardens across the country that are designed to resist or withstand deer browsing and other damage.
 More on that in a moment.

-In the introduction, Karen discusses strategies for dealing with deer such as using dogs as deterrents, stringing fishing line between trees to startle them, and excluding deer through barriers such as a rebar lattice, strategically-placed posts, and cattle grids that deer won’t try to cross.
+In the introduction, Karen discusses strategies for dealing with deer such.
+These include as using dogs as deterrents or stringing fishing line between trees to startle them.
+Another idea is to exclude deer through barriers such as a rebar lattice, strategically-placed posts, and cattle grids.

-A: rarely damaged; B: seldom severely damaged; C: occasionally severely damaged; and D: frequently severely damaged.
+She uses a rating system from Rutgers Agricultural Experiment Station showing different plants’ level of deer resistance.
+A: rarely damaged.
+B: seldom severely damaged.
+C: occasionally severely damaged.
+D: frequently severely damaged.

-The following link will take you to Rutgers’ searchable database of landscape plants: njaes.rutgers.edu/deer-resistant-plants/.
-As the author points out, however, the plants deer will browse on or damage can certainly vary from one garden to the next, and in different regions.
+This link will take you to Rutgers’ searchable database of landscape plants.
+As Karen points out, the plants deer will browse on or damage varies from one garden to the next.
+Even their behavior varies in different regions.

 At that point, she begins her profiles of the other gardens.